k4rtik/techglider.in/content/post/2012-02-12-control-all-computers-in-a-lab-from-a-single-system.markdown

 Quoting [Dhandeep](http://dhand33p.wordpress.com/), our super-cool lab-admin:

-<blockquote>now , all 70 systems in the lab can be switched on and switched off by single commands from the hostel...</blockquote>
+> now , all 70 systems in the lab can be switched on and switched off by single commands from the hostel...

 Yes, that and a lot more is possible in our [Software Systems Lab](http://athena.nitc.ac.in/ssl/) now.
 How?
 Read on...